nrfconnect/sdk-nrf/doc/nrf/libraries/others/memfault_ncs.rst

 The SDK is part of the West manifest in |NCS| and is automatically downloaded when running ``west update``.
 By default, it is downloaded to ``<nRF Connect SDK path>/modules/lib/memfault-firmware-sdk/``.

-To include Memfault in your build, enable the Kconfig option :kconfig:`CONFIG_MEMFAULT`.
+To include Memfault in your build, enable the Kconfig option :kconfig:option:`CONFIG_MEMFAULT`.
 The APIs in Memfault SDK can then be linked into your application.

-In addition, you must configure a Memfault project key using :kconfig:`CONFIG_MEMFAULT_NCS_PROJECT_KEY`.
+In addition, you must configure a Memfault project key using :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY`.
-:kconfig:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` is located in :file:`../overlay-memfault.conf`.
+:kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` is located in :file:`../overlay-memfault.conf`.

 To get access to all the benefits, like up to 100 free devices connected, register at the `Memfault registration page`_.